MonicaG/MonicaG.github.io/_posts/2015-06-03-formatting-code-with-pygments-and-jekyll.md

 * Line 4 - The 'code' class contains the actual code snippet.
 Again, I override some of the 'pre' tag settings as defined by bootstrap.

 * Line 5 - Sets the table width so it uses the full cell width.
 I also set background-color to that used by the 'pre' tag.
+The table-layout is set to fixed because there was an issue with being able to scroll properly on touch screens.
+It seems the combination of a 'pre' tag within a 'td' tag made scrolling difficult (at least on iOS).
+Changing the table-layout to fixed solved that issue.

+* Line 6 - Since the table-layout is fixed, I needed to set the width of the linenos.
+I set it to 40px which, I think, styles nicely for line numbers under 4 digits in length.

 Here is an example of a code snippet using line numbers: